Elbridge Colby: First Trump administration

 In May 2017, Colby was appointed Deputy Assistant Secretary of Defense for strategy and force development, a role in which he served into 2018.
 In this role, Colby was responsible for defense strategy, force development, and strategic analysis for policy for the secretary of defense.
 Colby served as the primary Defense Department representative in the development of the 2017 National Security Strategy.

 While deputy assistant secretary, Colby served as the lead official in the development and rollout of the department's strategic planning guidance, the 2018 National Defense Strategy (NDS).
-The NDS posited: "Inter-state strategic competition, not terrorism, is now the primary concern in U.S. national security," and "the central challenge to U.S. prosperity and security is the reemergence of long-term strategic competition," primarily from China and Russia.
+The NDS posited: "Inter-state strategic competition, not terrorism, is now the primary concern in U.S. national security", and "the central challenge to U.S. prosperity and security is the reemergence of long-term strategic competition", primarily from China and Russia.
 Going further, Colby said the "central challenge facing the department of defense and the joint force [is] the erosion of U.S. military advantage vis a vis China and Russia."

-Politico reported that in re-orienting American defense resources away from the Middle East and towards China, Colby faced considerable bureaucratic infighting from U.S. Central Command and the Joint Staff, but received support from the Air Force and the Navy.
+In April 2023, Politico reported that in re-orienting American defense resources away from the Middle East and towards China, Colby faced considerable bureaucratic infighting from U.S. Central Command and the Joint Staff, but received support from the Air Force and the Navy.

 Interlude

 After leaving the Department of Defense in 2018, Colby returned to the Center for a New American Security (CNAS), where he continued to work on defense issues until 2019.
+Colby also worked for WestExec Advisors, a consultancy founded by Michele Flournoy and Antony Blinken.
 He then launched The Marathon Initiative, a think tank devoted to developing strategies for the US to compete with global rivals.
 In 2021, Colby expanded on his views in his first book, The Strategy of Denial: American Defense in an Age of Great Power Conflict, which The Wall Street Journal named a Ten Best Book of 2021.